GoogleCloudPlatform/cloud-hackathons/faq/howto-host-hack.md

 	- The lead of the event both logistically and technically.
 	- Responsible for the event preparation steps [outlined below](#event-preparation).
 	- This person should be intimately familiar with the content and all of its solutions.
-	- Delivers kick off meeting & challenge intro lecture presentations (if required)
+	- Delivers the kick off meeting & challenge intro lecture presentations (if required)
 - Coaches
-	- The personal coach/facilitator/TA for a team of 3 to 5 attendees.
+	- The dedicated coach for a team of 3 to 5 attendees.
     	- It is recommended to have 1 coach for every 5 attendees.
-At a minimum, there should be 1 coach for every 10 attendees.
+For experienced coaches, they can usually cover 2 teams (10 attendees).
 	- Provides guidance and direction for the team but does **NOT** provide answers.
 Typically answering questions with more questions and things to "ponder".
 	- In charge of determining whether a team has finished a challenge based on the acceptance criteria in the challenge text.
 This review will determine if they move on to the next challenge.
 - Attendees